Apanjan: Plot

-Anandamoyee (Chhaya Devi) is a childless widow in a Bengal village.
+Anandamoyee is a childless widow in a Bengal village.
 One day a man turns up, claiming to be her nephew.
 He takes her to live with him and his family in Calcutta.
 In the city, she experiences something akin to culture shock, as she encounters children begging on the streets and day-to-day violence.
 She finds the idea of women working at office jobs very strange, and even wearing any kind of footwear is new for her.
 The couple with whom she lives want her to look after their child, which she does gladly since they are her "own people".
 However, eventually she realises that she is being exploited as an unpaid nanny.
 She moves out to a downbeat area of the city, to look after two street children.
-They are part of the 'family' of Robi (Swaroop Dutta), the leader of a gang of educated young men who are active participants in the street violence that engulfs the city.
+They are part of the 'family' of Robi, the leader of a gang of educated young men who are active participants in the street violence that engulfs the city.
 With these outsiders, Anandamoyee feels a sort of kinship, and even a sense of being in a family, which she never enjoyed with her actor husband.
-Robi's gang is always at daggers drawn with a rival gang led by Chheno (Samit Bhanja).
+Robi's gang is always at daggers drawn with a rival gang led by Chheno.
 The two gangs are enlisted by cynical politicians, to serve their own ends.
 The gang war continues, albeit with an ostensibly political colour, reaching a melodramatic climax, with a tragic resolution.